C0zturk/C0zturk/README.md

  - Name: C0zturk
  - Occupation: Security Engineer

 Hi, my name is Cag but you can call me C0z.
 I am cyber security engineer with interests in Pen Testing, Programming & Network Security.
-This is where I document my personal endeavours related to offsec.
+This is where I document my personal endeavours..

 I am currently learning: